dhorions/boxable/README.md

 - Example pdf can be found at [examples](http://goo.gl/a7QvRM)

-- Example code can be found at [SampleCode](https://github.com/dhorions/boxable/blob/master/src/be/quodlibet/boxable/examples/example1.java)
+- Example code can be found at [SampleCode](https://github.com/dhorions/boxable/blob/master/src/test/java/be/quodlibet/boxable/TableTest.java)

+Special Thanks to @dgautier for his valuable contributions.

 =======